raystack/frontier/docs/docs/introduction.md

 # Introduction

 Welcome to the introductory guide to Shield!
-This guide is the best place to start with Shield.
 We cover what Shield is, what problems it can solve, how it works, and how you can get started using it.
 If you are familiar with the basics of Shield, the guides provides a more detailed reference of available features.

 ## What is Shield?

-Shield by Raystack is a role-based cloud-native user management system, identity & access proxy, and authorization server for your applications and API endpoints.
-It is purely API-driven and provides CLI, HTTP and GRPC APIs and an Admin Portal and for simpler developer experience.
+Shield by Raystack is a role-based cloud-native user management system and authorization server for your applications and API endpoints.
+It is API-driven and provides CLI, HTTP/GRPC APIs and an Admin Portal.
 Shield is designed to be easy to use Identity and Access Management tool which handles user authentication by providing a Single-Sign-On(SSO) with any provider which adheres to the OIDC Protocol.
-Shield being an authorization-aware reverse-proxy service, intercepts incoming client requests and evaluate the authorization rules associated with the requested resources.
 It checks the client's credentials and permissions against the defined access policies before allowing or denying access to the backend services.

 ![Shield flow diagram](./shield-flow-diagram.png)